Computer-Science-and-Engineering-GNDEC/Hackathon-1.1/tech_geekers/progress.md

 - Now we have working to connect ldap.phpldapadmin in college server.
 - We have added image capture feature in our android application.
 - we are creating a layout of our application.
+  - we have added a toast in our application named as <b> "attention!- test will have been canceled" </b>if you try to go back.